A Kid in King Arthur's Court: Plot

-Calvin Fuller is a young boy living in the Los Angeles suburb of Reseda who loves baseball, but is not a good player.
-He is at a game, standing at bat for his team, the Knights, ready for yet another strike out.
+In the Los Angeles suburb of Reseda, 14-year-old Calvin Fuller is at a baseball game, standing at bat for his team, the Knights, ready for yet another strike out.
 Suddenly an earthquake hits; as the others run for safety, the ground opens up under Calvin's shoes and he falls through the chasm.
 He eventually lands on the head of a 6th-century black knight.
-Upon hearing of his miraculous appearance, the elderly King Arthur, seeing him as the savior whose appearance Merlin has predicted, dubs the boy Calvin of Reseda and invites him to dine with the court.
+Upon hearing of his miraculous appearance, the elderly King Arthur, seeing him as the savior whose appearance Merlin has predicted, dubs him "Calvin of Reseda" and invites him to dine with the court.

-Calvin begins his knight training under Arthur's top knight, Sir Kane, to help the king retain his crown.
-When the earthquake hit, Calvin had just grabbed his knapsack, a fact that enables him to dazzle the people of Camelot with his futuristic "magic", including an introduction to rock and roll via CD player, and a Swiss Army knife.
-Calvin also shows them how to make inline roller skates.
-His work wins him adulation and renown, but it also rouses the jealousy of Lord Belasco, who will use any means to take over the throne.
+Calvin begins his knight training under Arthur's top knight, Sir Kane, to help Arthur retain his crown.
+When the earthquake hit, Calvin had just grabbed his knapsack, a fact that enables him to dazzle the people of Camelot with his futuristic "magic", including an introduction to rock and roll via CD player, a Swiss Army knife, and inline roller skates.
+His work wins him adulation and renown, but it also rouses the jealousy and disdain of Arthur’s advisor Lord Belasco, who is secretly scheming to take over the throne.
 Meanwhile, Calvin finds himself spending time and developing a crush on young Princess Katey, while her elder sister, Sarah, is secretly in love with Sir Kane.
 Belasco moves forward with his plans and kidnaps Katey and tries to frame Calvin for murder and tells Sarah that if she does not marry him, Katey will die.
 As Belasco is about to arrest Calvin, Sarah rescues him, tells him Katey is alive and to find her father and show him the proof.
 Calvin goes to Arthur and shows the proof of Belasco's scheme.
 Playing along, Arthur misdirects the knights and helps Calvin escape and they disguise themselves to go rescue Katey.

 Walking amongst the people, Calvin tells Arthur that Belasco has been stealing from them for years and they think Arthur does not care about them, and Arthur vows to be a better king.
 Calvin and Arthur find the castle Katey is being held captive; during the fight, Calvin renews Arthur's will to fight by giving him Excalibur (gifted to Calvin by Merlin).
 They release Katey, but Belasco' second-in-command, Richard, kidnaps her again and holds her hostage over the moat.
 Calvin uses a laser pointer from his CD player to blind Richard, causing him to fall and save Katey.
 Arthur knights Calvin as a Knight of the Round Table and arrive back in Camelot to stop Belasco from forcing Sarah into marriage.
 To take Belasco down for good, Arthur holds a jousting tournament for Sarah's hand.